 Basic Dance Technique

 Now that you are establishing a liturgical dance ministry it is important to begin teaching basic dance techniques.
 Technique in ballet, modern, or jazz will help prepare your body and the body of your dancers for dance ministry.
 It will help them connect with their body so that they will know how far their body can stretch.
 Injury prevention is the key.
 It is the main reason that basic dance technique will help your dance ministry.
 If you are not technically trained in dance, then taking dance classes as a dance ministry leader will help you pass the knowledge you've gained on to your dance ministry.
 Having basic dance technique will help you build your choreography as well.

-Liturgical dance garments is perhaps one of the more exciting elements of liturgical dance.
-Often, you will see beautiful, yet modest garments worn by very anointed dance ministries and wonder where they purchased them.
-As a liturgical dance leader you should know that liturgical dance garments are not always cheap; that is with any dance garment.
+Praise dance garments are perhaps one of the more exciting elements of praise dance.
+Often, you will see beautiful, yet modest garments are worn by very anointed dance ministries and wonder where they purchased them.
+As a praise dance leader, you should know that liturgical dance garments are not always cheap; that is with any dance garment.
 Because these items are special made there may be a small selection available.
-You may want to try searching for a seamstresses that knows how to make quality clothing, and would be willing to help make a few dance garments for a low cost.
+You may want to try searching for a seamstress that know how to make quality clothing and would be willing to help make a few dance garments for a low cost.
 If you are unable to find a seamstress here are a few of my favorite places to buy liturgical dance garments.